jappeace/jappeaceApplication/content/undeadlock-event-source.md

 in one part of the system,
 simply because another part is being used?

-At first we thought this was because of high cpu usage.
+At first we thought this was because of high CPU usage.
-The graphs clearly showed high load for CPU while processing packs, so maybe the rest of the system was being deprioritized.
+The graphs showed high load for CPU while processing packs, so maybe the rest of the system was being deprioritized somehow.
 Before assuming that was the cause however,
 I decided to reproduce the issue first.
 Here I noticed I could for example load the risk index